Start from good foundations

 What about safe food handling?

-Having said that, Food Standards Australia New Zealand recommends washing fresh fruit and vegetables under running water before eating just as a matter of course, but says that soap, disinfectants or detergents should not be used as they are not designed for consumption.
+Food Standards Australia New Zealand recommends washing fresh fruit and vegetables under running water before eating just as a matter of course, but says that soap, disinfectants or detergents should not be used as they are not designed for consumption.
 As Australia has strict controls for meat, Food Standards Australia New Zealand says additional precautions are unlikely to be necessary beyond normal food hygiene measures.
 The most important thing home cooks and food businesses can do is practice good hygiene including thorough handwashing.